Lemons, Lavender, & Laundry

 Nerf Gun Organization

-If you have boys, you may have acquired a large arsenal of Nerf Guns and, perhaps, like myself, you find Nerf bullets in every crevice of your home.
+If you have boys, you may have acquired a large arsenal of Nerf guns and perhaps, like myself, you find Nerf bullets in every crevice of your home.
 We desperately needed a place to store everything, and decided a Nerf gun wall would be the perfect solution.
 My son has a floor to ceiling shelving unit, so we turned one side into Nerf Gun storage…

 … and here’s what it looks like now!